whisperos369-sketch/whisperos/README.md

 ## Testing / Known Limitations

+- Run `npm test` to execute the unit tests for core utilities.
-- The project has no automated test suite; rely on `npm run build` and manual testing in the browser.
+- Use `npm run build` and manual testing in the browser for end-to-end verification.
 - Requires a valid `GEMINI_API_KEY` and internet connectivity for AI features.
 - Generated content may vary in quality and the app is not yet production ready.